The mediocre teacher tells.

 Sally began dancing at the age of four and has learnt many styles including contemporary, jazz, tap, Latin American, modern, character and of course ballet.
 She studied the Ceccetti Method of ballet before moving over to Beth Baudistel's studio.
 Subsequently, Sally went on to be examined in the Royal Academy of Dancing syllabus up to major's level.
 Sally then travelled to Melbourne to the Australian Conservatoire of Ballet to complete her teacher training in the Vagaonova Method of classical ballet.
 She has also completed her teacher training in the Living Dance Ballet, Jazz and Contemporary Syllabus.
 In May 2017 Sally completed her study in Dance Teaching and Management and became an Affiliate teacher with the Australian Teachers of Dance.
 In August 2017 Sally completed further examinations with the ATOD to become an Associate.
 In February 2018 Sally trained at the Qld Ballet with Parkinsons Australia to begin her pilot Dance for Parkinsons classes in Toowoomba.
 In April 2018 Sally became an accredited Acrobatic Arts teacher.
 Sally has been teaching dance since 1995 when she opened and operated a ballet school part time whilst still a student herself!
 Sally also holds a Working With Children Blue Card and a current First Aid Certificate.

-Miss Kayli Brown is a classical ballet and lyrical specialist teacher.
+Mrs Kayli Valenzisi is a classical ballet and lyrical specialist teacher.
 She has danced at some of the countries most esteemed training facilities including two years full-time with the Queensland Ballet.
-Kayli also specialises in Pilates and Nutrition.
+Kayli also specialises in Pilates, Nutrition and tap.
+Kayli has had extensive experience with our syllabus of choice Australian Teachers of Dance.

-In 2018 Kayli will be managing all performance teams!
+In 2018 and beyond Kayli will be managing all performance teams!

 Lydia began classical ballet at the age of 5 through the Australian Ballet School System of Training before moving to Beth Baudistel’s studio to train in the Australian Conservatoire of Ballet’s Russian Vaganova Method of Classical Training.
 Classical training sparked Lydia’s passion for dance and has since trained in a variety of styles including jazz (Southern Federation of Dance), contemporary and hip-hop.
 Throughout her time at Beth Baudistel’s studio, Lydia taught many ballet, jazz and contemporary classes and choreographed for performance and eisteddfod purposes.